 A reader fave for layering is the ibex Scoop Neck Long Sleeve.
 It’s composed of merino wool, is odor-reducing, breathable, and keeps warmth in.
 It’s a wonderful travel piece, not just for fall/winter, but other times of the year as well!

-If you want a more dressy top, the Alida Button Down Shirt from Anatomie has a classic, sophisticated look.
-Wearers say it’s super flattering and slimming fit and is wrinkle-resistant, so it will always look pressed under sweaters or cardigans.
+If you want a more dressy top, this Linen Button Down Shirt from Quince has a classic, sophisticated look.
+Wearers say it’s super flattering and slimming fit and is so versatile.

 If you’re going to be out and about for long periods of time in the winter, admiring historical architecture or exploring markets, readers suggest layering with thermal tops or even other pieces of merino wool clothing to be extra toasty.

 For more shirt ideas for a fall and winter European river cruise, read these articles:

 - Best Tunic Sweaters

 Karen Kane Jersey A-Line Dress | Sizes XS-XL